Lime: The Gentle Guardian

 Fresh lime plaster needs time.
 The carbonation process takes months to complete fully, and during this period the surface will be more delicate.
 Avoid hanging pictures or making fixings for the first few weeks; give the material time to cure.

 Once cured, lime is surprisingly durable.
-It’s harder than clay plaster (though softer than gypsum or cement), and minor damage can often be touched up invisibly — fresh lime bonds well to old.
-For limewash, refreshing is simply a matter of adding another coat, building up layers over years.
+Harder than clay plaster, though softer than gypsum or cement.
+Minor damage can often be touched up invisibly because fresh lime bonds well to old.
+Refreshing limewash means adding another coat, building up layers over years.

 One characteristic to accept: lime surfaces will show marks more readily than hard modern finishes.
-This is part of living with a material that responds to touch and time.
 For some, this accumulation of history is precisely the point.
+The material responds to touch and time, and that responsiveness is part of what makes it feel alive.

 Things to Consider

 Application requires skill.
-Lime plaster, particularly, demands experience.
+Lime plaster demands experience.
 The material has a limited working time once mixed, and achieving a good finish takes practiced hands.
 Budget for professional application unless you’re prepared for a learning curve.

 Curing takes patience.
 Unlike synthetic paints that dry in hours, lime takes weeks to months to fully carbonate.
 You can’t rush this process, and the building needs to be protected from frost during curing.

 Not for all substrates.
-Lime bonds best to porous, breathable materials — old brick, stone, existing lime.
+Lime bonds best to porous, breathable materials: old brick, stone, existing lime plaster.
 It doesn’t adhere well to modern gypsum board without preparation, and applying it over cement or synthetic surfaces can cause problems.

 Traditional limewash isn’t waterproof.
 While excellent for exteriors in moderate climates, limewash will gradually wear in heavy rain and may need refreshing more frequently in exposed locations.
 Modern mineral paints based on lime chemistry offer more durability but at some cost to authenticity.